Frequently Asked Questions

 All you need to start a club or society is 3 students who are willing to take on the roles of treasurer, chair and secretary (don’t worry, this just means someone who takes care of the society finances, someone who acts as the lead and someone who focuses on the admin side).
 From there, you can fill in a SRUCSA affiliation form, and we can help you promote the club/society.

 Affiliated clubs and societies can get submit a funding request to SRUCSA – this can be for things like training, equipment etc. The request goes to the Student Panel to be approved.

 Are there any sports clubs?
 Will they run this year?

 We have certainly had sports clubs in the past.
-It’s a little trickier at the moment due to COVID restrictions, but you can get in touch with us to find out how to set up a sports club.
+It’s a little trickier at the moment as our student activities are still recovering from COVID restrictions, but you can get in touch with us to find out how to set up a sports club.

 What is a class rep?

 A class rep (or representative) is exactly that – a student who represents the views and opinions of your class.

 What is the main role of a class rep?

 The main role of a class rep is to be a voice for you and your fellow students.
 It's about making sure your and their voice is heard, by gathering feedback, attending the relevant meetings, and sometimes liaising with staff members to get a resolution to an issue that students are experiencing.